 About Arzens Castle

 The Château d’Arzens is a castle in the commune of Arzens in the Aude département of France.
-The castle dates from the 15th and 16th centuries.
+The castle is privately owned, and dates from the 15th and 16th centuries.

 Originally a fortified village, there is mention of a castle in Arzens as far back as 949AD.